thomal/COMP208/README.md

 Submission for all this is WEDNESDAY 7th May.

 # Meeting #12 Minutes (Saturday, 19/04/2014)
-(Peter, Luke, Aishah, Leon, Mike, Louis)
+Present: Peter, Luke, Aishah, Leon, Mike, Louis
 - Website finally unveiled
 - Reassignment of some tasks (prioritization)
 - Mostly a formality to remind people of deadlines